Shlw/shlw.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
-*All in alphabet order and sorted by first publication date.*
+*All in alphabet order and sorted by first arXiv version.*

 ## Preprint